 However, when it comes to conflicting scientific theories, the assertion of one is equivalent to the refutation of the others, and AJR have no intentions to conceal their ambition.
 In Chapter 2 of Acemoglu and Robinson's 2012 book, Why Nations Fail (Acemoglu and Robinson 2012), they explicitly listed Weber's thesis as one of the 'theories that don't work'.
 Given that AJR has been hugely influential among economists and cited more than 14,000 times, a firm believer of Weber's theory will feel obliged to address their challenge.
 In this section, I wish to focus on two questions: (1) Did AJR provide the empirical support to institutional determinism as they claim?
+(2) Did AJR have any basis to declare that Weber's thesis 'does not work'?

 3.1.
-The Extrapolated Causality between Institution and Growth and not in correlation.
+The Extrapolated Causality between Institution and Growth

+AJR start by identifying their paper as studying 'the fundamental causes of the large differences in income per capita across countries', so there is no doubt that they are interested in causality and not in correlation.
 It is well known that statistical techniques, however sophisticated, cannot establish causality but only correlation.
 The Instrumental Variable (IV) regression utilized by AJR, which is quite fashionable among mainstream economists, is no exception.
 The basic idea works as follows.
 Assume that we wish to study the impact of x on y.
 The regression coefficients, β_0^ and β_1^ , obtained from a naïve regression of even if significant, only show correlation but not causality.
 There can be, for example, reverse causality (y causes x) or omitted variables (y and x both caused by e) problems.
 To alleviate these concerns, one can find another variable z, called the IV, that is only correlated with x but not with e, and run the following regression (first stage)